Mazotis/Homeserver/README.md

 * It is portable - the server can be executed on any python3 compatible machine.
 You may also have multiple servers if, for example, your bluetooth devices are too far away.
 * Compatible with IFTTT (can be interfaced with Google Assistant/Google home and other voice devices) to add vocal commands to any non-smart device.
 * Allows indoor localization with [FIND3](https://github.com/schollz/find3) to turn on/off devices depending on where you are located inside your home.
+* Can receive commands from any IoT device/detectors that can connect via TCP wifi socket (see [WIKI](https://github.com/Mazotis/Lightserver/wiki/Connecting-a-Arduino-ESP8266-other-devices-via-TCP-socket) page on this)

 ## Supported devices
 - Milight BLE light bulbs